Faculty and Staff

 Honors and Awards

-Geddes-Laufman-Greatbatch Award (Purdue University) – The outstanding Biomedical Engineering graduate student
+- Geddes-Laufman-Greatbatch Award (Purdue University) – The outstanding Biomedical Engineering

 Outstanding Research Award (from Biomedical Engineering Society)